 Our Monday morning team updates, it’s a lot of like, “Here’s who’s out, here’s what’s happening, here’s where we need coverage, here’s where maybe we’ve got a tight turnaround because we’ve gotten content late from a client,” whatever the case may be, that’s absolutely deliverable in a podcast medium.
 That can be another great way with your team to use that.

-The third way with your team is support assets.
 If you’ve got a sales team who is doing sales for you, you want to make sure that they have a really good understanding of what’s going on.
-You could use a podcast feed so that each episode is essentially a couple variations of pitches for different offerings, handling objections that you see coming up over and over and over again across your team, giving them assets to be able to negotiate those objections so that the people who need support working through those objections are getting it and what are the objections like when you get that objection.
-This is a great way to deliver that information and allow them to consume it multiple times on their own in a way that they are best in reception of that information.
-A private podcast feed for your team to get that information to them could be hugely, hugely valuable.
+You could use a podcast feed so that each episode is essentially a couple of variations of pitches for different offerings, handling objections that you see coming up over and over and over again across your team, giving them assets to be able to negotiate those objections so that the people who need support working through those objections are getting it and what are the objections like when you get that objection.
+This is a great way to deliver that information and allow them to consume it multiple times on their own in a way that they are best in the reception of that information.
+Private podcast feeds for your team to get that information to them could be hugely, hugely valuable.

 What I want you to be looking at though is how we tied them together.
 Because when you use a private podcast feed as a way to nurture and convert leads, you want to be very, very, very—I’m going to say one more time—very conscientious that you’re not just creating another free piece of content to nurture people.
 If you have been subscribed to the Podcast Newsroom since the beginning, you know there are only five episodes—and the fifth episode is actually this episode, the one that goes out with this, the training—in three months.
 For this show, that would be eight or twelve episodes in two or three months.
 No, no, no. We have maybe two episodes a month that go out.
 A lot of the reason there are two episodes right now is because we’re building up that asset library, we’re building up the value of that opt-in, I want there to be some binge-ability in that space for when people opt-in and go in there (full disclosure, complete transparency here) and so I want you to be looking at how are you strategically tying these things together, how are you strategically moving people through so that they’re making decisions at each point.